‘Sports Illustrated’ Babe Camille Kostek Spills Out Of Tiny White Swimsuit In New Snap

-Camille Kostek is no stranger to the bikini pics, and she has done it yet again with her latest social media post.
+Camille Kostek is no stranger to bikini pics, and she has done it yet again with her latest social media post.

-The Sports Illustrated Swimsuit model shared a new photo from her cover shoot with BELLA Magazine, in which she is seen donning a gorgeous one-shoulder white swimsuit that can barely contain her famous curves.
+The Sports Illustrated: Swimsuit model shared a new photo from her cover shoot with BELLA Magazine, in which she is seen wearing a gorgeous one-shoulder white swimsuit that can barely contain her famous curves.
 Camille, who is known for her natural beauty, flaunted not only her supermodel-dancer body but also her gorgeous face in minimal makeup, allowing for her bright blue eyes and adorable freckles to fully shine.

 She laid on a colorful pool mattress that drifted along the clear blue waters while maintaining a gorgeous pose, proving that she can be a pro in any environment.
 The former New England Patriots cheerleader rested her head on her left hand, giving the camera a sultry stare and a slightly shy smile.
 Her signature blonde locks were styled into a messy ponytail, leaving only a few wavy strings out.

-Aside from a thin eyeliner and some pink blush, Camille appeared largely makeup-free, which is how her nearly 650,000 Instagram followers know her, as she often posts selfies and videos without any makeup whatsoever.
+Aside from a thin eyeliner and some pink blush, Camille appeared largely makeup-free, which is how her nearly 650,000 Instagram followers know her as she often posts selfies and videos without any makeup whatsoever.
 In her caption, she thanked the publication for sharing her story “so beautifully.”
-Her fans clearly approved of the new photo shoot, as the snap racked up nearly 5,000 likes in just an hour.
+Her fans clearly approved of the new photo shoot as the snap racked up nearly 5,000 likes in just an hour.

 View this post on Instagram